rajesh-ranjan-git/DSAWithJava-Notes-/Lecture-021 - Binary Search on Bitonic Array/Notes/notes.md

 # Bitonic Array

-An array elements are first in increasing order then decreasing order or vice versa.
+In Bitonic Array elements are first in increasing order then decreasing order or vice versa.
 Here the element are strictly sorted with no duplicate element on each side.
 Overall in the array duplicates can be there but on the opposite sides.
 Eg. : int arr[] = { 2, 4, 6, 8, 11, 16, 13, 11, 9, 4, 3, 2, 1 };

 Note -> It is also solved by Binary Search Algorithm.